 If you are suffering from unexplained headaches that don’t seem to go away, it could be a sign of a Nervous breakdown.

-Stress and anxiety is caused by tension that gets stored in the body and usually manifests physically as headaches, tightness of muscles and shallow breathing.
+Stress and anxiety are caused by tension that gets stored in the body and usually manifests physically as headaches, tightness of muscles and shallow breathing.

 When you feel stressful, try doing gentle neck rolls, shoulder rolls, facial exercises, and deep breathing, you would instantly feel better.